X

 • .
 Why did you choose this company?

 • .
-Where do you see yourself in five years?
+Where do you see yourself in 5 years?

 These questions aren't looking for a "right answer," but rather to understand my reasoning and state of mind.

-💡 The more prepared I am, the more comfortable I feel on the day of the interview.
-The better I understand why the recruiter is asking these questions, the more effectively I can answer them.
+💡 The better prepared I am, the more confident I feel on the interview day.
+The more I understand why the recruiter asks these questions, the more relevant my answers can be.

 What questions are asked in a work-study program interview?